sparklespdx/limesdr-toolkit-docker/README.md

 I'm hoping that doing this work will make it simple and easy for another person to run a couple commands and get their LimeSDR up and running on the host distro that they prefer.

 ## Getting Started
+* Make sure the Docker daemon is installed and running.

 * Make sure your user has a uid and gid of 1000 or edit `run.sh` and `build.sh` to match your uid and gid.
 NOTE: I'm gonna fix this.